hyungmok/django-bdd/README.md

 # django-bdd

-## TO-DO App Project
+## TODO App Project

 ### User Stories
-- As a user, I want to create a to-do item so that I can check to-do items.
+- As a user, I want to create a todo item so that I can check todo items.
-- As a user, I want to mark a to-do item completed so that I can manage to-do items.
+- As a user, I want to mark todo items complete so that I can keep todo items up to date.
-- As a user, I want to delete a to-do item so that I can manage to-do items.
+- As a user, I want to delete todo items so that I can manage todo items.